 Our progress against bowel cancer

-We have also developed a new test that makes use of genetic ‘barcoding’ technology to separate bowel cancer into five different diseases, which means patients can receive tailored treatment for their cancer type.
+We have also developed a new test that uses genetic 'barcoding'; technology to separate bowel cancer into five different diseases, which means patients can receive tailored treatment for their cancer type.

 Matching treatments to patients

-Professor Nicola Valeri and his team have developed a new technique to grow ‘mini tumours’ in the lab.
-The idea is that each patient could have their own mini tumour grown, and then drugs would be tested against it in order to develop a personalised treatment plan.
+To give patients the best results, Professor Nicola Valeri and his team have developed a new technique to grow 'mini tumours'.
+Our aim is that patients will have their own mini tumours grown in the lab, so that drugs could be tested against the genetic profiles of their cancers to develop personalised treatment plans.

 Overcoming drug resistance